American River Natural History Association

-The American River Natural History Association (ARNHA), a nonprofit organization, was founded in 1981 to support educational and interpretive activities in the American River Parkway in cooperation with the Sacramento County's Effie Yeaw Nature Center.
+The American River Natural History Association, a nonprofit membership organization, was founded in 1981 to support educational and interpretive activities in the American River Parkway in cooperation with the Sacramento County's Effie Yeaw Nature Center.

-In July, 2010, ARNHA was chosen by the County to take over operations and funding of the Effie Yeaw Nature Center and the 77-acre Preserve that surrounds it.
+In July, 2010, ARNHA was chosen by the County to take over operations and funding of the Effie Yeaw Nature Center and the 77-acre Nature Study Area that surrounds it.

 We are committed to continuing the excellent, award-winning Nature Center programs that introduce thousands of school children each year to the beauty and diversity of the American River Parkway.
 Here visitors of all ages learn the importance of conserving and protecting our most precious natural resource.

 We partnered with the American River Parkway Foundation and Save the American River Association and other stakeholders to create the American River Parkway Coalition.
 The coalition reacts to joint concerns and looks for ways to educate and involve Parkway users in the ongoing quest for short and long-term solutions.

 The American River Natural History Association and the Effie Yeaw Nature Center are dedicated to providing educational and interpretive programs and information about the natural environment, principally in the American River Parkway.

 - To provide opportunities for the visitor that will promote awareness, appreciation, understanding and enjoyment of the natural and cultural resources of the Sacramento Region.